 Staying Covid-19 Secure

-We understand you want to know what we are doing to support visiting CCT churches safely.
-Before opening, each church is undergoing a Covid-19 Secure Risk Assessment and measures to support social distancing and additional hygiene are being put in place.
+All CCT churches that can be accessed for independent prayer have undergone a Covid-19 Secure Risk Assessment and measures to support social distancing and additional hygiene are in place.

-To help protect each other, we ask visitors to:
+To help protect each other, we ask those accessing CCT Churches to:

 • Wash or sanitise your hands more frequently

 • Wear a face covering, unless you have a good reason not to